-Over the last few decades, the discipline of change management has emerged and evolved.
-What was once an ad hoc approach consisting of perhaps a communication plan and training plan has grown into a discipline driven by structure, rigor, process and deliverables.
+Over the last few decades, the discipline of change management has evolved from ad hoc approaches into a sophisticated discipline driven by structure, rigor, process and deliverables.

-Leading organizations are now beginning to make the shift from applying change management in a project-by-project fashion toward institutionalizing and embedding change management to build a true organizational capability.
+Today, leading organizations are shifting from applying change management on a project-by-project basis toward institutionalizing and embedding change management to build a true organizational capability.
 Prosci calls this effort Enterprise Change Management (ECM).

 We know that organizations are increasingly facing change saturation.
 However, by implementing Enterprise Change Management, we as an organization have the increased capacity to handle change and reduce change disruption.

 3. We expect change and engage in it